Diamond open access: Geographic distribution

-The majority of diamond open access journals are in Latin America and Europe: "about 45% are published in Europe and 25% in Latin America".
-In relative terms, the diamond model is especially prevalent in Latin America, with 95% of Open Access journals registered in DOAJ, and in Eastern Europe (81%).
-In contrast with Western European and North American countries, the open access movement in Latin America was largely structured around publicly supported platforms like Redalyc, or Scielo rather than APC-based publishers:
+The majority of diamond open access journals are published in Latin America (around 25%) and Europe (around 45%).
+In relative terms, the diamond model is especially prevalent in Latin America (95% of open access journals registered in DOAJ) and Eastern Europe (81%).
+In contrast with Western Europe and North America, the open access movement in Latin America was largely structured around publicly supported platforms like Redalyc or Scielo, rather than APC-based publishers: